SenseNet/docs.sensenet.com/content/concepts/content-management/03-content-types.md

 </ContentType>
 ```

-The content type definition xml of a content type can be edited on the admin ui or through OData REST API (see How to create a Content Type for details).
+The content type definition xml of a content type can be edited on the admin ui or through OData REST API (see How to create a Content Type for details)https://community.sensenet.com/docs/tutorials/how-to-create-a-content-type/.

 https://community.sensenet.com/docs/ctd/
 # Usage (advantages)